lexrus/LTFinderButtons/README.md

 1. Duplicate TextMateFinderButton.app and rename it to MyShinnyFinderButton.app.
 2. Open `MyShinnyFinderButton.app/Contents/Resources/Scripts/main.scpt` with Script Editor then you gonna know what to do.
 3. Open LTFinderButtons.sketch and draw your button.
-4. Export the button from Sketch.
-Import it into Icon Composer.
-Export as a icns file.
+4. Export the `iconset` folders from Sketch.
+5. Convert images into icns files one by one (e.g. `iconutil -c icns MyShinnyFinderButton.iconset`)
-5. Replace `MyShinnyFinderButton.app/Contents/Resources/droplet.icns` with your icns.
+6. Replace `MyShinnyFinderButton.app/Contents/Resources/droplet.icns` with your icns.
-6. Send a pull request.
+7. Send a pull request.

 ## Contacts